-If you turn the Arcade setting all the way down, you will not need to engage in any of the arcade sequences except playing Nine Men's Morris (these are a quarterstaff fight, an archery tournament, following will o wisps?, and climbing down a tower wall), and cannot practice archery, and you will not get full points.
+If you turn the Arcade setting all the way down, you will not have to engage in any of the arcade sequences except playing Nine Men's Morris (a quarterstaff fight, an archery tournament, following will o wisps?, and climbing down a tower wall), but you cannot practice archery and you will not get full points.

 For Your Amusement:

 Talk to the sheep at the Widow's house.

 After you awake, leave the cave.
 After the scene is over, go one screen west and two south (or vice versa) to the Widow's cottage.
 Talk to her. (why? is this just a landmark?)
 From here, go two screens south and one west.
 (You are now one screen north of the willow grove in the dream.)
 If you do not see Marian being attacked, exit the screen and re-enter.
 Shoot the monk to save Marian.
 She will throw you a slipper; pick it up.
 Leave the screen and the day will end.

 Exit the cave and go four screens west to the overlook.
 Wait until a beggar appears, and walk down onto the road.
 Give him a ha'penny and you will switch clothes with him.
 Wearing this disguise, go south six screens down the road to Nottinghamshire.
 Click the walk icon on the walled city and go to the Cobbler location.
 Enter to building on the right of the screen.
 Give Lobb the slipper.
 After talking to him, you will have a silver comb.
 Leave the cobbler's, leave the screen, and click the walk icon south of the river to leave Nottingham.
 The day will end.